The Neighborhood Celebrity

 Photo by Jacques Le Henaff on Unsplash.

-We had a cat in our family at that time and it was quite a feat to keep that cat out of Kelly’s room.
+We had a cat in our family at that time and it was quite a feat to keep the cat out of Kelly’s room.
 As the bird began to flit around, the cat became more curious about the noise behind the closed door.
 During the day, Kelly took the bird to the basement where it had more room, so the shift began, to keep the basement door closed so the cat could not go downstairs.

 The next lesson for Chip was exceedingly difficult for Kelly.
 He was advised not to let Chip in at night.
 He and the bird had slept together most of the early days of summer and now he would have to be the one to stop it.
-That little bird slept on Kelly’s windowsill with the screen in the window separating them the rest of the summer.
+That little bird slept on Kelly’s windowsill with the screen in the window separating them for the rest of the summer.
 After Chip had learned to crack the bird seed himself, he did not have to wake Kelly to have breakfast.

-All summer, Chip was spotted in the backyard.
-The gentleman from the Audubon Society was beyond excited that this little sparrow had survived and had become such a special neighborhood celebrity.
-Kelly watched for Chip all winter long and on occasion would spot him in the trees nearby.
+Kelly watched for Chip all winter long and on occasion spotted him in the trees nearby.
 The next summer as well, Chip could be seen in the neighborhood.
-After all, Winston Avenue was his home, and all of our family and the neighbor children were his family.
-What a fun filled year that was!
+After all, Winston Avenue was his home, and Kelly’s siblings and the neighbor children were his family.
+What a fun filled and memorable Summer that was!

 Contact Abbie